-Fencing.Net is the leading online guide to the world of fencing.
+Fencing.Net is the leading online guide, community and news source to the world of fencing.

 We exist to help people discover, enjoy, and progress in the sport of fencing.